 Your cabinets may have enough grip on their own to hold the Fusion paint well, but I look at it this way: Applying Ultra Grip is like a topcoat that works from below–one extra step of durability and protection that helps protect your paint from underneath, like a topcoat protects it from above.
 And if I am going to go to the work of painting my kitchen cabinets, I want the finish to last!

 The Ultra Grip paints on a milky white and dries clear.

 Paint it on just like you do your paint, and let it dry overnight.
 Fusion has done time studies showing that the longer you let the Ultra Grip cure before painting on your paint makes a big difference in how much it helps with the paint’s durability.

-I am waiting on some newel posts to be delivered from Home Depot in order to start working on adding the moulding and trim to her cabinet.
-Hopefully by the end of the week they will be here and I can walk you through that process as well.
+I am waiting on some newel posts to be delivered from Home Depot in order to start working on adding the molding and trim to her cabinet.
+Hopefully, by the end of the week, they will be here and I can walk you through that process as well.
 Until then, Happy Painting 🙂